 How the Council Pays its Way

-Each year the Council funds its activities by precepting a sum of money, £3,137 for the current 2016/17 financial year, from the district council.
-This compares with £3,000 last year.
+Each year the Council funds its activities by precepting a sum of money, £4,200 for the current 2023/24 financial year, from the district council.
+This is the same amount as last year.

-The formal notice of access to the accounts and the auditors is now available on a Special Page.
+The formal notice of access to the Auditors Report is now available on a Special Page.

-The Council also organises an Annual Parish Meeting each year, normally in April, where the Parish Council report back on their activities during the year and any items of general interest can be discussed.
+The Council also organises an Annual Parish Meeting each year, normally in April or May, where the Parish Council and local organisations report back on their activities during the year and any items of general interest can be discussed.

 Residents are urged to come along, find out more and put their points of view forward.

-One power that parish councils do possess is the provision of allotments for local residents.
-DPC recently decided to make some plots, four initially, available on the old allotment land between the playing field and Rogerson's Wood.
-So far three have been allocated leaving one plot available.
+One power that Parish Councils do possess is the provision of allotments for local residents.
+DPC formerly provided four plots, on the land between the playing field and Rogerson's Wood.

 Access to Information